Kibara777/rsschool-cv/cv.md

 Education
 ---------

-1. College:Studied Technical operation and maintenance of electrical and electromechanical equipment.
+1. College: Studied Technical operation and maintenance of electrical and electromechanical equipment.

-2. Univercity:Studied biology at Moscow Humanitarian State University named after M.A.
+2. Univercity: Studied biology at Moscow Humanitarian State University named after M.A.
 Sholokhov 2010-2015.

 Briefly About Myself: